N.R. Gordon & Company, Inc.

 Not everything important can be measured, and not everything that can be measured is important.
 (Einstein)

 To measure is to know.
-(Archimedes)
+(Lord Kelvin)

 Our freedom lies in the questions we ask – and how we pursue them – but not in the answers awaiting us.
 (Steven Strogatz)